ursatile/css4eng/01-04-tools-and-workflows.md

 The best solution I've ever found to this is something I call a kitchen sink page - after an old English expression about "everything but the kitchen sink".
 Other folks call this a spec page, sample page, comp page, reference page, but I like kitchen sink, so that's what we're going to call it.

-The kitchen sink is one giant web page with every single element, component, widget, style, button, control... you name it; if it's used anywhere on your site - or even if it's just something you built 'cos you think you'll need it later - it should be included in the kitchen sink page.
+What you want is one huge web page with every single element, component, widget, style, button, control... you name it; if it's used anywhere on your site - or even if it's just something you built 'cos you think you'll need it later - it should be included in the kitchen sink page.
+If your site's got a standard header, footer, navigation, include those in the kitchen sink page

-The kitchen sink should also be static HTML.
+The kitchen sink page should also be static HTML.
 Doesn't matter if your backend is built in nodeJS, .NET, Ruby on Rails, PHP; the kitchen sink should be static.
 It doesn't run any code, it doesn't connect to a database - and that means you can reload it instantly, so you get the benefit of that feedback loop we talked about.